Teresa Sánchez López

-Teresa Sánchez (born July 1, 1964 in Seville) is a Spanish model and beauty pageant titleholder who won the title of Miss National in the Miss Spain contest at 1984 and represented Spain at Miss Universe 1985 where she finished as 1st Runner-Up.
+Teresa Sánchez López (born July 1, 1964 in Seville) is a Spanish model and beauty pageant titleholder who won the title of Miss National in the Miss Spain contest at 1984 and represented Spain at Miss Universe 1985 where she finished as first runner-up.

 Biography

 Sánchez López prepared for a career in modeling at Escuela de Modelos y Promoción de la Moda, located in Seville.

 In 1984, she was elected Miss Seville and Miss Western Andalucia.
 That same year she participated in the Miss Spain contest, winning the title of Miss National, gaining the right to compete at Miss Universe the following year.

-In 1985, Teresa competed in Miss Universe 1985 representing Spain where she finished as 1st Runner-Up.
-This was the highest placement for Spain since 1974 when Amparo Muñoz won the title and remained the highest non-winning placement for the country until 2013 when Patricia Yurena Rodríguez also finished as 1st Runner-Up (coincidentally both Sánchez López and Rodríguez lost to contestants from Latin American countries).
+In 1985, Teresa competed in Miss Universe 1985 representing Spain where she finished as first runner-up.
+This was the highest placement for Spain since 1974 when Amparo Muñoz won the title and remained the highest non-winning placement for the country until 2013 when Patricia Yurena Rodríguez also finished as first runner-up (coincidentally both Sánchez López and Rodríguez lost to contestants from Latin American countries).
 During the pageant Sánchez López was a favorite among media and pageant experts to win the crown.